 Yearly meetings will be held to discuss the action items and review the results from completed tasks.
 Decisions for the SMP will be completed through consensus.
-Updates will be given to the Council on the action items.
-A Deepwater MPA Evaluation Report will be completed every five years and additional meetings will be required to review the draft report.
-Habitat and Environmental Protection, Snapper Grouper, Information and Education, Law Enforcement, and Coral will review the evaluation report in conjunction with a regularly scheduled AP meeting.
+Updates will be given to the

+Council on the action items.
+A Deepwater MPA Evaluation Report will be completed every xx years and additional meetings will be required to review the draft report.
+Habitat and Environmental Protection, Snapper Grouper, Information and Education, Law Enforcement, and Coral